CounterMail Logo

 CounterMail Emblem

-The text part of the CounterMail logo is typed in a special typeface that was created individually.
+The text part of the CounterMail logo is set in a custom typeface.
 Its characters are reminiscent of the Nasalization typeface used in the old NASA emblem, dubbed “the worm.”
-The color scheme is two-part: it includes pastel green and gray.
+The color scheme is two-part, with pastel green and gray.
 They are located on a white background.